iotaledger/chronicle.rs/documentation/docs/config_reference.md

 first configured keyspace will be considered* or the default (`chronicle`) if none is provided.

 In addition to the keyspace name, each keyspace requires a map of datacenters (name -> replication factor).
-You can find more configuration about datacenters in ScyllaDB in this [Scylla University course](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/datacenter/)
+You can find more configurations about datacenters in ScyllaDB in this [Scylla University course](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/datacenter/)
 .